 Lesson Five: All cancers deserve an XRAYS program

-Funding for the XRAYS program comes from the Centers for Disease Control.
-The funding mechanism that supports XRAYS is geared towards young breast cancer survivors (diagnosed before age 45), young women at high risk for breast cancer, and their caregivers and families.
+Funding for the XRAY program comes from the Centers for Disease Control.
+The funding mechanism that supports XRAY is geared towards young breast cancer survivors (diagnosed before age 45), young women at high risk for breast cancer, and their caregivers and families.
 Because this is our sole focus, we miss many important articles on other cancers.
-In the near future, we plan to expand XRAYS to other cancers and encourage everyone to look at media coverage with a critical eye.
+In the near future, we plan to expand XRAY to other cancers and encourage everyone to look at media coverage with a critical eye.

 Final Thought: We could not do this without help from our friends

 Brian Greene, an American physicist once said, “I believe the process of going from confusion to understanding is a precious, even emotional, experience that can be the foundation of self-confidence.”
 We hope the XRAY program has helped you go from confusion to self-confidence.
-We thank Lisa Rezende and Julie Huynh for the first 100 XRAYS and hope that you are looking forward to future XRAYS from our new Vice President of Education, Piri L Welcsh, PhD and our new Director of Education and Research, Medha M Sutliff, MS.Tags: ATM, brca, breast cancer, breast cancer risk, HBOC, health journalism, hereditary cancer, medical news, PALB2, young onset breast cancer, young survivor
+We thank Lisa Rezende and Julie Huynh for the first 100 XRAY and hope that you are looking forward to future XRAY from our new Vice President of Education, Piri L Welcsh, PhD.Tags: ATM, brca, breast cancer, breast cancer risk, HBOC, health journalism, hereditary cancer, medical news, PALB2, young onset breast cancer, young survivor